TRACK AND FIELD MEET

 Middle school girls and boys compete for medals and ribbons in a fun-filled, competitive afternoon of sports.
 The custom medals are eagerly sought by the athletes, some of whom never before competed in an organized event.

-In the above photo, one of the competitors is signing for her medal, which is presented at the Awards Tent by Rotarian Janice Allen and Brian Townley.
-Photos of past Meets and athletes in action are available in the Track and Field Meet photo album on the Community Service page.
+In the above photo, three of the competitors pose after receiving their medals at the Awards Tent, presented by Rotarians Janice Allen and Mary Forbes.
+Photos of past Meets and athletes in action are available in the Track and Field Meet photo album.

 Club members and friends serve as officials, coordinating and running six different events for three age groups of boys and three age groups of girls.